shonjoy91/rsp-sw-toolkit-gw/examples/use-cases/qsr/h1000/README.md

 This use case demonstrates configuring the Intel&reg; RSP H1000 Devkit Sensor and Intel&reg; RSP Controller Application as deployed in a typical quick serve restaurant (qsr) environment.

 ## Goals
-- Manage a deployment with two separate cold storage rooms, using one H1000 sensor and two antennae
+- Manage a deployment with two separate cold storage rooms, using one H1000 sensor and two antennas
 - Know when tagged items come into either cold room
 - Determine the location of a tagged item (sensor and facility)
 - Know when items potentially move between the cold rooms